 His failed attempt to replace Havel as president in 2003 -- in a vote won by Klaus -- led him to reconsider his priorities and retreat to a country house far from Prague "to embrace trees," as he once said.

-But he didn't manage to stay away from politics and relaunched his political career in 2010, when he founded the left-wing Citizens' Rights Party.
+But he never managed to stay away from politics and he relaunched his political career in 2010, when he founded the left-wing Citizens' Rights Party.

 He was skewered for his friendship with former Communist apparatchik Miroslav Slouf, allegedly close to the Czech mafia and Russian corporations, including energy giant Lukoil.

-Born on September 28, 1944, Zeman is married to Ivana, who is 20 years his junior and a big fan of guns and all things military.
+Born on September 28, 1944, Zeman is married to Ivana who is 20 years his junior as well as a fan of guns and all things military.

 "She will protect me from terrorists," Zeman once quipped, calling on Czechs to "get armed against terrorists" amid the migrant flow into Europe.